mrtovsky/Kaggle-competition/README.md

 optimization of the areas with the largest road length with the help of the implemented in the attached repository genetic algorithm which provides an improvement due to the inclusion of prime numbers.
-Detailed description of the task can be foind at the
+Detailed description of the task can be found at the
 [Kaggle webside](https://www.kaggle.com/c/traveling-santa-2018-prime-paths).

 ***